 Day 5: Termas de Puyehue to Petrohue

-Highlights: Lake Llanquihue, views of Osorno and Calbuco volcanoesWe pedal around the east side of Lake Llanquihue today with stunning views of the snow-capped Osorno and Calbuco volcanoes.
+Highlights: Lake Llanquihue, views of Osorno and Calbuco volcanoesYou'll pedal around the east side of Lake Llanquihue today with stunning views of the snow-capped Osorno and Calbuco volcanoes.
 We'll stop for a picnic lunch and enjoy the tranquility as we pass quiet farmlands and small forests.
-Before we reach our hotel plan to make a stop to visit the famous "saltos", or waterfalls.
 Take the shuttle or bike the last 6 km of gravel to the hotel before relaxing at the edge one of Patagonia's beautiful lakes.
-Dinner together this evening.
-Daily mileage: 75 km (46 miles).
+Tonight we'll feast on a delicious home-cooked dinner together.
+Daily mileage: 95 km (59 miles).

 Lodging: Hotel Petrohue